Explore UCD

 How will my Feedback be Delivered?

-Feedback will be provided within 20 days from submission, as per university guidelines.
+Feedback will be provided verbally and/or in writing to students on every assessment element as per university guidelines.

 Timetabling information is displayed only for guidance purposes, relates to the current Academic Year only and is subject to change.